mvolkmann/blog/src/swift/Xcode.md

 ## Mapping Files to Targets

+Targets in an Xcode project are things that can be executed such as an iOS app, a watchOS app, unit tests, and UI tests.

 By default files are only accessible from their associated target.
 If an app has multiple targets and a source file should be shared between them, select the file in the Navigator, open the Inspector on the right,